pankajga/angular-learning/sets/set2.md

 init() creates a local variable called name and a function called displayName().
 The displayName() function is an inner function that is defined inside init() and is available only within the body of the init() function.
 Note that the displayName() function has no local variables of its own.
 However, since inner functions have access to the variables of outer functions, displayName() can access the variable name declared in the parent function, init().

-# What is ViewEncapsulation ?
+# Q. What is ViewEncapsulation ?

 View encapsulation
 In Angular, a component's styles can be encapsulated within the component's host element so that they don't affect the rest of the application.